Semi-trailer truck

-A semi-trailer truck, also known as a semitruck, (or semi, eighteen-wheeler, big rig, tractor-trailer or, by synecdoche, a semitrailer) is the combination of a tractor unit and one or more semi-trailers to carry freight.
+A semi-trailer truck (also known by a wide variety of other terms – see below) is the combination of a tractor unit and one or more semi-trailers to carry freight.
 A semi-trailer attaches to the tractor with a type of hitch called a fifth wheel.

+Other terms

+There are a wide variety of English-language terms for a semi-trailer truck, including: